Do Go On - 319 - Vincent Gigante, The Oddfather

 Jess Lane.

-I think that's an amphitheatre lane.
+I think there's an Amphlet Lane.

 Oh, that's good.